odan/excel/README.md

-This data is a pure in-memory stream `php://memory` (default) that never overflows onto the hard disk, regardless of the amount of data written.
+This data is a pure in-memory stream `php://memory` (default) that never overflows onto the hard disk, regardless of the amount of written data.

 ```php
 use Odan\Excel\ZipDeflateStream;